 Given its location, Chez Georges attracts both French and foreign locals – I guess it’s the characteristic spot that foreigners love.
 I personally like the fact that the crowd is always mingled, both in nationality and in age, without having become a tourist trap.
 Many students come here, but there always is a regular Parisian crowd hanging around the bar like they have probably been for decades.

-Another good thing is that Chez Georges is actually two bars: the one on the ground floor is nicely decorated and an excellent place to have a meaningful conversation while enjoying wine and a cheese platter, as there is no music at all – which to me can be a great bonus.
+Another good thing is that Chez Georges is actually two bars: the one on the ground floor is nicely decorated and an excellent place to have a meaningful conversation, as there is no music at all – which to me can be a great bonus.

 The bar in the cave is more suitable for festive evenings: around midnight the intellectual ambiance is driven away by hits of the Village People and Boney M. I’ll let you choose depending on your mood.